MentalFS/docker-backup-manager/README.md

 The Volumes can be mounted under `/VOLUME/<Volume Name>`, or at a place configured with the settings below.

-## User

-By default, this image will run as `backup` user.
-Depending on the volumes it might be neccessary to start the container as `root`.

 ## Volumes

 | Path            |                                                                |